nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 Each provider system supports a different set of qualifiers.
 However, there are three key qualifiers that are common across all provider systems:

-* Laterality - for example, a patient record may have a fracture of the left femur.
+* Laterality - for example, a patient record may have a fracture of the left femur
-* Severity - for example, a patient record may have a severe asthmatic attack.
+* Severity - for example, a patient record may have a severe asthmatic attack
-* Episodicity - for example, this is the patient's first episode of an asthmatic attack.
+* Episodicity - for example, this is the patient's first episode of an asthmatic attack

 The provider system will translate all of the qualifiers included with the clinical code into human-readable text and concatenate them with the text entered by the recorder (placing the qualifiers first) and placing in `observation.comment`.